 With that said, many schools don't reach their sales goals with their fall sale.
 Here are some things to think about if you are thinking about a spring fundraiser:

 Consider a Different Type of Fundraiser

 If you already did a brochure sale in the fall, you may want to consider a raffle or a carnival for the spring.
-Some schools alternate by selling candy bars or popcorn in the spring.
-On the other hand, many groups sell cookie dough or frozen food in the fall and then sell a spring shopper after the first of the year.
+Some schools alternate by doing a candy bar fundraiser in the fall and then a popcorn fundraiser in the spring.
+On the other hand, many groups sell a food product like cookie dough or frozen food in the fall and then offer a spring shopper with lot's of variety after the first of the year.
 The goal is to keep your ideas fresh for the students, parents as well as the community.

 Your Spring Fundraiser can be Successful

 Many schools consider their fall sale to be the big money maker for the year.
 For the most part, they are correct.
 They see their spring sale as a way to finish meeting their financial goals for the year.
 On the other hand, we have many testimonials from schools that end up having a successful spring fundraiser.
 In fact, many schools report an increase in sales compared to their fall campaign.
 Schools that motivate their students to sell using our super party and super splash party usually have above normal spring sales.

 Many schools make the mistake of ‘springing’ a second fundraiser on the parents only after their fall sale didn’t meet its money goals.
 At best, this comes across as ‘crisis management’.
 People don’t like last minute surprises and this may even affect your credibility for next fall as well.
 Announce at the beginning of the school year if you plan to do both a fall and a spring fundraiser.
 This may force people to choose which one they will participate in; however, at least they will know what to expect.